StateFarm-STEM/pyinthesky/lesson6/README.md

 ## Working to make the final data logger

 #### Pre-requisites:
-- it is recomended that you have successfully completed all the previous lessons
+- It is recommended that you have successfully completed all the previous lessons

 #### Objectives:
 - Breadboard the final circuit
-- create a device that logs data such as humidity, altitude and tempurature onto a CSV file within a micro sd card.
+- Create a device that logs data such as humidity, altitude and temperature onto a CSV file within a micro Sd card.

 #### What you will be using: